 Swap stories of banditry and bank robbery (we’re kidding) after days out in the mountains over homegrown-herb-garnished whiskey cocktails (made using the distillery-next-door’s finest) and craft Utah beers.
 There’s live music here at weekends (and possibly some line-dancing if you ask nicely).

-Meals can be served in your room if you’d like, and room service is available around the clock.
+Meals can be served in your room if you’d like, and room service is available from 7am to 9.30pm daily.

 The Lodge at Blue Sky is a remote, natural-beauty spot in the western American state of Utah, north of Park City and east of Salt Lake City.

-Salt Lake City International Airport is the closest to the lodge; the 40-mile drive should take 40 minutes.
-Hotel transfers start from US$150 each way.
+Salt Lake City International Airport is the closest to the lodge; the 40-mile drive should take 45 minutes.
+Hotel transfers start from US$199 each way.

 This is the Wild West and the distances are vast: it’s definitely worth hiring a car at the airport for road-tripping ease.
 The drive to Park City and its ski slopes shouldn’t take longer than 25 minutes.
 Allow 40 minutes to reach the centre of Salt Lake City.
 There’s free valet parking once you reach the lodge.